Skip to content

 2. Continue scrolling down to the Time Sensitive Notifications row

-• Check, or confirm the box is checked, next to Time Sensitive Notifications as shown in the following graphic
+• Make sure the box next to Time Sensitive Notifications is checked as shown in the following graphic

 • This is only needed for the Loop identifier